Bills 148 and 47 – Whiplash for Ontario’s Employment and Labour Laws

 • Enhanced “just cause” protection – effective January 1, 2018

-In the event that an employer discharges or disciplines a worker following the commencement of a lawful strike or lockout, or following a certification (but before a collective agreement is entered into), the employer is now be required to prove “just cause.”
+In the event that an employer discharges or disciplines a worker following the commencement of a lawful strike or lockout, or following a certification (but before a collective agreement is entered into), the employer will now be required to prove “just cause.”

 • Remedial Powers of OLRB – effective January 1, 2018